tommy141x/fivem-pocket-base/README.md

 **Important:** If you enable `ExposeAdmin`, you must:
 - Open port 8090 in your firewall
-- Configure port forwarding if behind a router
+- Configure port forwarding if needed
 - Set a strong superuser password

 ### Superuser Credentials